 If you take leave under the Family and Medical Leave Act of 1993 ("FMLA"), you may revoke an existing election to participate in the Plan for the remainder of the Plan Year.
 If you revoke an existing FSA election to participate in the Plan while you are on FMLA leave, you will not be entitled to receive reimbursement from either of FSAs for any claims incurred following your election to revoke participation.
-If you revoke an existing medical or dental election while you are on FMLA leave, you will not have medical or dental coverage (as applicable) for any portion of your leave following your election to revoke participation.
 Upon return from such leave, you may choose to be reinstated in the Plan on the same terms as prior to taking FMLA leave, but you may not retroactively elect coverage under the FSAs for claims incurred following your election to revoke participation.